-ACC-321 Internal Auditing 3 credits
+ACC-321 Internal Auditing

 An introduction to the internal audit profession, including understanding the nature and activities associated with the internal audit process.
 Topics include: international auditing standards, risk assessment including internal control system evaluation, business processes, and the relationship of management and employee fraud to the internal audit process.
 International case studies are used to demonstrate the application of internal auditing practices.
-Prerequisites: ACC-310, ACC-320 or taking ACC-320 and this course concurrently.
+Prerequisite: ACC-220.

-ACC-325 Fraud Examination and Business Forensics 3 credits
+ACC-325 Fraud Examination and Business Forensics